-Through research, consultation and other activities, Jobs Queensland aims to provide a nuanced conversation on the future of work and what it will mean for Queensland.
+Through research, consultation and other activities, Jobs Queensland is considering what the future of work means for employment and skills policy in Queensland.

-This project will investigate what the future of work could look like in 2030 for Queenslanders and our economy.
-This will include consideration of the implications for skills and employment policy of technological change, social and demographic trends, and institutional frameworks.
+This project is investigating what the future of work could look like in 2030 for Queenslanders and our economy.
+This includes considering the implications for skills and employment policy of technological change, social and demographic trends, and institutional frameworks.

 Stage 1: Literature review and discussion paper

-- Development of a discussion paper to be used as basis for consultation with Queenslanders.
+- Development of a discussion paper to be used as basis for consultation with Queenslanders (see below).